This is a prerelease version.

 Summary

-We’ve seen how saving the current state of your data pipeline and initializing new pipelines from that snapshot could be essential in some cases.
-We’ve covered the process of managing the state of your data pipelines using the Hazelcast Platform Operator.
+We’ve seen how saving the current state of your data pipeline and initializing new pipelines from that snapshot can be essential and covered the process of managing the state of your data pipelines using Operator.